 A parent may request a waiver of his/her appearance at a child custody or child support hearing if the time and place are inconvenient.
 In that case, a judge may institute a default order or may ask a parent to appear in another way such as by phone or video conferencing.

-For more information about child custody and child support hearings, speak with a qualified attorney in your state or visit additional resources about child custody guidelines and child support guidelines.
+For more information about child custody and child support hearings, speak with a qualified attorney in your state and review child custody and child support guidelines.